joulie/docker-angular-php7-mysql/README.md

 ```
 the runner will start automatically
 ```
-you can undo wby comment the 2 lines od the file angularAndDocker/.docker/files/entrypoint.sh
+you can undo by comment the 2 lines od the file angularAndDocker/.docker/files/entrypoint.sh
 ```
 else if you prefer to make a new app
 ```